 Shareholders are calling on the major mutual fund company Vanguard to support political spending disclosure at the companies in which it invests.
 As the largest manager of retirement savings in the country, Vanguard should support shareholders who are calling for big companies to disclose their political spending, but instead it either abstains from voting or votes against disclosure resolutions.

-- Vanguard retail clients: Tell the company today to stop using your retirement savings to protect secret corporate political spending.
+- SIGN THE PETITION: Tell the company today to stop using your retirement savings to protect secret corporate political spending.

 - Institutions with retirement plans managed by Vanguard: Check out our 1- pager on dialoguing with the company about your concerns over political spending disclosure.